taw10/crystfel/doc/man/crystfel_geometry.5.md

 The highest-level group should always be called **all**.

+The group definitions must come **after** the panel definitions.
+A good way to go is to put all the group definitions at the very end of the geometry file.

 If the detector consists of only one panel, CrystFEL will automatically create the **all** group containing it.